 Facebook-Livestream of the High-Level Panel (Facebook-Page of the Ministry)

 The Council of Europe Convention on preventing and combating violence against women and domestic violence is an international treaty in force since August 1, 2014.
 The Convention contains binding rules for the protection of women against all forms of violence.
 The Observatory’s work deals with the implementation of the Istanbul convention in several member states of the European Union.

 Digital media has added a new dimension to violence against women.
 On the one hand, existing forms of violence against women find their digital equivalent.
-On the other hand, the anonymity and reach of the internet as well as new contact possibilities via social media allow new forms of violence to emerge.
-In its work, the Observatory looks at European and national approaches dealing with digital violence against women: How does the European Union and its member states approach this phenomenon of genderrelated digital violence and its effects?
+On the other hand, the anonymity and reach of the internet, as well as new contact possibilities via social media, allow new forms of violence to emerge.
+In its work, the Observatory looks at European and national approaches dealing with digital violence against women: How do the European Union and its member states approach this phenomenon of gender-related digital violence and its effects?
 Which national approaches and initiatives already exist?

 UN 2030 Agenda

 The member states of the United Nations are responsible for implementing the UN 2030 Agenda and its Sustainable Development Goals, short SDGs.
 All member states are confronted with the task of formulating national measures to translate the SDGs into concrete action.
 SDG 5 addresses gender equality.
 The Observatory compares in its work the developments and national approaches for the implementation of these SDGs in Germany, Estonia and Sweden.

 The United Nations Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), is the most important human rights tool for women under international law.
 The Observatory analyses the application of CEDAW in the German and French justice systems and sets out recommendations for its implementation.